oVirt/ovirt-site/source/feature/hostbiosinfo.html.md

 ### Detailed Description

 The following feature allows the user interface to present host's bios information when adding new hypervisor.
 This information is taken by using dmidecode command, this command runs with root permissions over the host and returns the information with getCapabilities API method.
-This adds the following data:
+This adds the following data[1]:
  1. Host Manufacturer - Manufacturer of the host's machine and bios' vendor (e.g LENOVO)

       2. Host Version - For each host the manufacturer gives a unique name (e.g. Lenovo T420s)